agoldberglab/ObjectDetection_AdmixtureSelection/README.md

 #### Notes for running in SLURM environment

-In order to run on the Duke Compute Cluster (slurm), we built a Singularity container image (see e.g. [Singularity.def](./Singularity.def)), which can be pulled down by running:
+In order to run IceVision on the Duke Compute Cluster (slurm), we built a Singularity container image (see e.g. [Singularity.def](./Singularity.def)), which can be pulled down by running:

 ```curl -k -O https://research-singularity-registry.oit.duke.edu/goldberglab/selectionscansingularity.sif```